 Providing the means for site maintainer(s) to add information, such as “alt” tags for images, to the content.
 Alt tags help describe the content of images for both blind users and actually help search engines determine what content is contained by the image in question.

 Our preferred approach for existing sites is to run various accessibility tests and then address specific concerns, but you might be wondering about tools you can add to your site that automagically fix things related to accessibility.
-One of these tools is called “accessiBe.”
-It’s a pretty popular and powerful tool, but as with all things, it’s neither perfect nor a magic pill.
-But it goes a long way toward helping bridge the gap between wherever your site is right now and where it needs to be to be accessible.
-It provides several “accessibility profiles” for your specific use case.
+There are tools referred to as “overlays.”
+These can provide some useful tools for accessibility but don’t really replace building an accessible site from the ground up.
+But we think they go a long way toward helping bridge the gap between wherever your site is right now and where it needs to be to be accessible.
+And they can provide tools useful to all visitors of your site.

 Even though we’re incorporating accessibility into our workflow and process when designing and building for clients, inclusiveness on the web still has a long way to go.
 It’s important to continue the work of educating ourselves with new tools and technology that comes out that can help us all build inclusivity for every kind of user in the products that we create.